 If you were among the first wave of businesses to receive a Paycheck Protection Program loan after the passage of the CARES Act, you’ve arrived at the point where you can seek loan forgiveness.
-However, the current legislation making its way through Congress could change some of the specifics related to the process, including the loan forgiveness period.

 The process of applying for loan forgiveness can get complicated, so it’s important to understand what it entails so you potentially can maximize your forgiveness amount and your time in preparing the materials to complete the application.

-The Small Business Administration (SBA) recently released the PPP Loan Forgiveness Application and additional guidance.
+The Small Business Administration (SBA) released the PPP Loan Forgiveness Application and additional guidance.
 Borrowers can use the application to calculate their loan forgiveness amount.